fmndantas/people-finder/README.md

     $ cd people-finder
     $ python setup.py install

+### Telegram API token

+If you plan to use `peopleuploader` functionalities, make sure your environment variable PEOPLE_API_TOKEN points to our bot.

 ## Usage

 A graphical interface will be implemented in future updates, but, for now, the usage is *inline*.
 We've set up the number's format to our